 Albert Einstein famously said that the definition of insanity is doing the same thing over and over again and expecting a different result.
 Put me down as a believer.
 So, this year, I want you to join me and makeover your resolutions.
-Instead of repeating last year’s resolutions to lose 10 pounds, eat better, save more money, etc., try a new approach.
-If you stick to these makeovers (I’ll share tips to help you do that), I believe you can change your life in 2020.
-And if you don’t, you have my permission to write and yell at me.
+Instead of repeating last year’s resolutions to lose 10 pounds, eat better, save more money, etc., try one of the two approaches I’m going to suggest.

-One approach is to pick a single step or habit that will help you reach your goal, and make that your resolution.
+- Approach #1 is to pick a single step or a mini-habit that will help you reach your goal, then make that your resolution.
 For example, instead of repeating your “Lose 10 pounds” goal, pick one thing that will most help you do it: Work with a trainer or nutritionist for 6 months.
 Start meal prepping.
 Work on your sleep hygiene.
 If you make working with a trainer your goal, you will get many benefits (expertise, support, accountability) from it, and you will be more likely to lose the weight.

-The second approach is to come at your resolution from a totally different angle…which is exactly what I’m doing with this first resolution.
+- Approach #2 is to come at your resolution from a totally different angle.
+It’s exactly what I’m doing with Resolution #1.

 Resolution #1: Have more fun